 So you especially ensure your use of “gospel” isn’t a generic reference before you classify it as a stand-in for a title.

 5. Always lowercase “gospels” except in the phrase “Synoptic Gospels.”

 This change means that the only time you should capitalize the plural “gospels” is in the phrase “Synoptic Gospels.”
-(Similarly, the shorter “Synoptics” also gets capitalized.)9
+There, note that “Synoptic” also gets capitalized, as does the shorter “Synoptics.”9